Pennsylvania Railroad Office Building

-The Pennsylvania Railroad Office Building is an historic, American office building that is located in the University City neighborhood of Philadelphia, Pennsylvania.
+The Pennsylvania Railroad Office Building is an historic office building that is located in the University City neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2003.

 History and architectural features

 Built by the Pennsylvania Railroad in 1927, this historic structure is a fourteen-story, brick and limestone building that was designed in the Classical Revival style.
 It consists of a four-story, limestone and terra cotta base, topped by a ten-story, E-shaped tower of buff-colored brick.

-It was added to the National Register of Historic Places in 2003.

 The building is currently known as University Crossings and provides student housing as well as classroom, laboratory, and office space for Drexel University.